SamMcKeown/BeginningDataScience/README.md

 A repo with materials for beginners to learn general data science & computer science concepts.

 `NumPy`
-- slicing2DArrays
+- Slicing2DArrays

 `pandas`
-- compareValuesBetweenDataFrames
+- CompareValuesBetweenDataFrames

 `Python`
-- simplifyLoopingWithCounters
+- SimplifyLoopingWithCounters

 `scikit-learn`
 - an introduction to machine learning algorithms